maddoxyuan1202/LinearProgram_Solver/README.md

 ### Frontend
 * Jquery library: Create append and delete functions to dynamicaly allocate input field.
 * ShowDiv function to hide and reveal the number of variables selected by the user
-* Bootstrap and Javascript: generate collepse and tab for webpage
+* Bootstrap and Javascript: generate collapse and tab for webpage
 ### Backend
 * Express Library: HTTP Get Request to listen input_json from localhost:3000, return output to frontend
 * Express Library: HTTP Post Request to receive MathProg, save as text file and call GLPK using shell.js, then return output file to frontend